BezBartek/django-db-views/README.md

       - if previous migration exists, then script will use previous `view_definition` for backward operation, and creates new migration.
       - when run it will check if the current default engine definined in django.settings is the same engine the view was defined with

+### Multidatabase support
-As of version 0.1.0 you can also define view_definition as a dict for multiple engine types.
-This becomes useful if you use a different engine for local / dev / staging / production.
+Yoy can define view_definition as a dict for multiple engine types.

-If you do not pass in an engine and have a str or callable the engine will be defaulted to the default database defined in django.settings Example as a dict:
+If you do not pass in an engine and have a str or callable the engine will be defaulted to the default database defined in django.

+It respects --database flag in the migrate command,
+So you are able to define a specific view definitions for specific databases using the engine key.
+If the key do not match your current database, view migration will be skipped.

+Also, feature becomes useful if you use a different engine for local / dev / staging / production.

+Example dict view definition:

 ```python
 view_definition = {